DO NOT STRESS OVER THE STRETCH

 TREATING IT RIGHT

 Stretch marks are permanent, but few treatments may help in alleviating the itch and could make them less noticeable.
-Some over-the-counter and doctor prescribed creams, oils, and topical skin products claim to prevent or reduce the appearance of white stretch marks but they may not be able to completely remove them.
+Some over-the-counter and doctor-prescribed creams, oils, and topical skin rash products claim to prevent or reduce the appearance of white stretch marks but they may not be able to completely remove them.
 Some creams may trigger an allergic reaction, so it’s best to try them post consultation with your doctor.

 The most important thing to understand is that no single treatment/product works for all and many products or treatments don’t seem to work at all.
 Some handful of applications or home remedies that you can try are -